 Escape from the hustle and bustle of the daily grind and join us for a relaxing break this January.

 Exciting exhibitions?
 Tick.
 West End wonderment?
 Tick.
 Foodie feasts?
 Tick.
-Located in the heart of Mayfair, The Athenaeum promises the perfect base for you and your loved ones to get your culture fix whilst re-discovering the capital this Christmas.
+Located in the heart of Mayfair, The Athenaeum promises the perfect base for you and your loved ones to get your culture fix whilst re-discovering the capital this Spring.